 - Remain upright throughout the movement, especially as you ascend

-The landmine squat is a great substitute for the hack squat, as it allows you to remain fairly upright and load your quads effectively.
+The landmine squat is a great substitute for the hack squat, allowing you to remain fairly upright and load your quads effectively.
+It can also be done anywhere, even without a landmine attachment.

 How To Do It